 Oncology massage is a very gentle form of massage which is designed to make you feel more comfortable and in control.
 It can help with symptoms such as anxiety and depression.
-It is, of course, not going to cure you, however, there is evidence to suggest that it can help reduce hospital stays, it can help with some of the symptoms of chemotherapy such as neuropathy, it can reduce chemotherapy related nausea, help reduce chronic pain from either cancer or the treatment and help with the healing of the scars.
-This is useful to do along with some gentle restorative movement.
+It is, of course, not going to cure you; however, there is evidence to suggest that it can help to reduce hospital stays.
+It can also help with some of the symptoms of chemotherapy such as neuropathy; it can reduce chemotherapy-related nausea; it can help to reduce chronic pain (either from the cancer or the treatment) and it can help to promote the effective healing of any scars.
+Some gentle restorative movement also complements recovery.

 Your Massage Sessions

 Sessions are interchangeable with Pilates sessions held at the Zing Wellness Studio, Harpenden so you can mix and match as appropriate.